richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Do not place a space before a comma, but always place one after a comma.`
+ * [1] Google's R Style Guide: `Do not place a space before a comma, but always place one after a comma.`
  * [2] 'R Style.
-An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `3.3 (SEA .98).
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `3.3 (SEA .98).
 Blank spaces around symbols are required. [...]
 2. Put one space after commas`

-## WS.6: Prefer placing a space before a left parenthesis [1], except when calling a function [1]
+## WS.7: Prefer placing a space before a left parenthesis [1], except when calling a function [1]

 ```
 if (debug) # Good [1,2]